emaicus/Rangers-and-Ruffians/docs/Rulebook.md

 Let's make a second backstory.
 > "Richard spent his entire childhood in the Lost Library.
-Only, it wasn't called the 'Lost' Library, but the Holy Library.
+Only, it wasn't called the 'Lost' Library, but the Holy Library back then.
    He had made friends with the old Clerics and Paladins that kept their noses in books all day, and had even gotten them to teach him some of their divine magics.
 His favorite of them was an old greybeard named Scanderbeg.
 All of this changed when a Gold Dragon descended on the Library, tearing through the roof and killing many of those within.
 With the help of